-The following subset of linkage\type values are defined by NorDig and may be used in NorDig networks, when used inside the NIT
+The following subset of linkage_type values are defined by NorDig and may be used in NorDig networks, when used inside the NIT.

-- 0x01, linkage to a service that contain information about the network - 0x02, linkage to an EPG service - 0x04, linkage to transport stream which carries EIT schedule information for all of the services in the network (i.e. "barker channel" service) - 0x09, linkage to DVB System Software Update service (SSU), see section 10.
+- 0x01, linkage to a service that contain information about the network - 0x02, linkage to an EPG service, one intension is that this EPG linkage refers to application-based EPG service (e.g. HbbTV based with images etc where the transmission/broadcaster side control the GUI look of the EPG), depends on support of the IRDs. - 0x04, linkage to transport stream which carries EIT schedule information for all of the services in the network (i.e. "barker channel" service), one intension is that this EIT sch linkage refers to the use of a ESG function (Event Schedulling Guide) inside the viewers' IRDs (where IRD manufacture or OS of IRD control the GUI look of the ESG and it is filled with the broadcasted EIT data). - 0x09, linkage to DVB System Software Update service (SSU), see section 10.
 The linkage descriptor for SSU shall be inserted into the first NIT descriptor loop (NIT's common descriptor loop) and shall only be broadcast when the SSU is available.
 Private Data within the descriptor will indicate originating manufacturer of the software or the generic "DVB SSU"